-The National Highways and Transport (NHT) 2020 survey is being used as an indicator of resident satisfaction with the local bus network.
-The results outline that satisfaction with the quality of bus services and public transport more generally is variable depending on the metric considered.
+The National Highways and Transport (NHT) 2020 survey was previously used as an indicator of resident satisfaction with the local bus network.
+The results outlined that satisfaction with the quality of bus services, and public transport more generally, was variable depending on the metric considered.
 Of the survey results, people are most satisfied with their personal safety, quality and cleanliness of buses and quality of the bus stops.
 Contrastingly, those surveyed are least satisfied with the quality of public transport information, including journey planning information as well as the frequency of buses.

-As the NHT survey is a broad survey covering a range of transport topics, the County Council joined the Transport Focus "Your Bus Journey" survey for 2023.
+As the NHT survey is a broad survey covering a range of transport topics, the County Council have not used this as a measure of satisfaction and have decided to use the Transport Focus "Your Bus Journey" survey.
 This specifically targets bus users and better reflects the views of current and potential bus users.
 These results can be viewed alongside other comparable authorities who are also taking part in the survey.

 The overall level of satisfaction from the Your Bus Journey survey was 83%, which is positive.
-However, this falls when looking at Value for Money and Reliability measures.
+However, this falls when looking at Value for Money (VfM) and Reliability measures.
+This reflects a national trend on VfM but does highlight more can be done on the affordability of bus use.